From abundance, all benefits flow

 Lobsters, on the other hand, are strictly marine, have long spiny bodies, and no front claws.

-The most common is the red rock lobster (Jasus edwardsii), found throughout the country from the Three Kings to the Auckland Islands.
+The most common species is the spiny (also known as red) rock lobster (Jasus edwardsii), found throughout the country from the Three Kings to the Auckland Islands.
 It has a dark red shell and can grow up to 60 cm and 8 kg.

 Packhorse Lobster